 IHR committee considerations: In addition to demonstrating scientific excellence (Western, Indigenous, or both), the proposed research approaches and methods must respect Indigenous values and ways of knowing and sharing, and abide by Tri-Council Policy Statement Chapter 9: Research Involving the First Nations, Inuit and Métis Peoples of Canada and/or Indigenous partnering community/organizational ethical guidelines or clearly explain why other guidelines have been developed and agreed upon with the study governance body.

 Sub-criterion 2.2: Expertise, Experience and Resources (25%)

 An estimate of the number of hours per week (contribution) for each applicant working on the project should be provided.
-The name of the participants will appear above the one page text box with an adjacent box for entering their weekly contributions to the research project.

 This sub-criterion is intended to assess the appropriateness of the complement of expertise, experience, and resources among the applicants (Nominated Principal Applicant, Principal Applicant(s) and Co-Applicant(s)), and their institutions/organizations, as it relates to the ability to collectively deliver on the objectives of the project.

 It is the responsibility of the Nominated Principal Applicant to ensure the proposed project is poised for success.

 - Does the applicant(s) bring the appropriate expertise and experience to lead and deliver the proposed outputs and achieve the proposed contribution(s)?

 - The applicant(s) should demonstrate the combined expertise and experience needed to execute the project (i.e., deliver the proposed outputs as well as achieve the proposed contribution(s)).
 The roles and responsibilities of each applicant should be clearly described, and linked to the objectives of the project.